 The Wisconsin Employment and Training Association (WETA) was formed with the purpose of providing professional development and networking opportunities for Employment & Training professionals in Wisconsin.

-WETA fulfills this purpose through hosting an Annual Conference, regional training sessions, periodic newsletters HERE and through opportunities to serve on WETA committees.
+WETA fulfills this purpose through hosting training events, networking and connections through opportunities to serve on WETA committees.

 WETA is operated through a Board of Directors.
-The Board is composed of professionals from a wide-range of areas within the Employment &Training field and includes managers, line staff and retired professionals.
+The Board is composed of professionals from a wide-range of areas within the Employment & Training field.
 Learn about our current board members HERE.

 WETA operates a number of committees that all members can join.